PunkUnicorn/The-Return-of-Tom-Thumb/Character - Others/Croconosaurus - origin.md

 16)

-  He noble beast now all alone,
+  The noble beast now all alone,

  	did wonder for a while.